music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include desc elem="meiHead" %}

+The {% include link elem="meiHead" %} element, formally declared in the MEI.header module, is described in chapter {% include link id="headerstructure" %}.
 A document with {% include link elem="meiHead" %} as root element only contains metadata and is also known as an independent or stand-alone header.
 Stand-alone headers are more fully described in chapter {% include link id="headerIndependentHeader" %}.

 The below example shows the basic structure of an MEI file with {% include link elem="meiHead" %} as root element.
 Please be aware that this example still does not represent a valid MEI file: